NathanielJay/qlone/act-2.md

 How to use PhotoCatch
 </summary>

-1. Photocatch allows both videos and photos to be processed, and can be taken directly on the application or uploaded from your camera roll.
+1. Photocatch allows both videos and photos to be processed and can be taken directly on the application or uploaded from your camera roll.
 Choose the method that works best for you and your equipment.
 2. To start, click on **Create a 3D Model**, you can then choose to use a video or photos, this will then prompt you to either take the photos/video or upload your media content from your gallery.
 Review the photos or video, if you are satisfied, click on **Looks good**.
 - If you choose the video option, you have the option of choosing the frame interval.
-The frame interval is the quantity of photos that are extracted from 1 second of your video, a larger frame interval will result in more frames.
+The frame interval is the number of photos that are extracted from 1 second of your video, a larger frame interval will result in more frames.
 - Having more frames will increase the processing time, but will also likely improve the final quality of your 3D model. **Aim to have at least 100 frames.**
-3. Choose your model quality, a higher quality produces more details and larger textures, but will take more time to process.
+3. Choose your model quality, a higher quality produces more details and larger textures but will take more time to process.
+4. Your model will appear on the home page.
+- On the application, multiple projects can be processed simultaneously, while on the Mac platform, users are limited to one model at a time using the free version.
+However, we have found that the Mac platform often creates higher-quality results in less time.
-4. Your model will appear on the home page, once processing is completed, click on your project and download as an .obj or .stl if
+- Once processing is completed, click on your project and using the **share button** download the file as an .obj if you want to 3D print.

 </details>